-How does a laser destroy unwanted hair?
+How does the laser destroy hair?
 A specific wavelength of light (in my office it’s 810 nm) is greatly amplified.
-This specific engineered wavelength is absorbed into the pigment of a black or brown hair root thus heating it and destroying it.
+This specific wavelength is absorbed into the pigment of a black or brown hair, heating and destroying the root.

 What areas can be treated?
 The most common areas are chin, upper lip and neck, followed by the bikini line, abdomen and underarms.
-More and more people are seeking IPL due to its quick treatment of large areas, such as women’s arms and legs, bikini lines, all the way to the ankle—as well as men’s full backs, chest and shoulders.
+More and more people are seeking Laser due to its quick treatment of large areas, such as women’s arms and legs, bikini lines, all the way to the ankle - as well as men’s full backs, chest and shoulders.
 All areas can be treated!

 During a treatment, what should I expect?
 Minimal discomfort and ease.
 Although treatments are not painful, a sudden startling flash of heat is experienced during each pulse of energy.
 It might be described as a snapping sensation.
 After treatment there is little or no down time.

 What is LHE (Light Heat Energy) for acne? •Safe and reliable—with no pain or down time •Visible results shortly after starting treatment, with clearance reaching up to 90% on average •Quick treatment—just 10 to 20 minutes for a full facial treatment. •Faster than any other treatment—a third of the time medication takes.

 Is excessive hair hereditary?
 Is it due to a hormonal imbalance, is the problem congenital?
 Is it due to some temporary physical state or to medication?
 In such instances, it may be advisable to work in conjunction with a physician in treating a person.
 Length and expense depend on what methods of temporary removal tried before and how long one has resorted to temporary methods.
 To best determine your condition, you should discuss your personal situation with Carl Neuben or an associate.

 What is electrolysis?
 Electrolysis is the only method of removing unwanted hair permanently.
 There are three approaches: